Alecyrus/Allegro/README.md

 [service]
-;The services your projects provided.
+;The services your project provided.
 If you want to define more than ;one service, separate each service's name by a comma.
 And then you must ;define every service's specific information with a section named after ;the service'name.